Angove Family Winemakers Finding Opportunities in Asia

 Angove Family Winemakers is the largest organic wine producer in Australia.
 The family-owned winery creates premium wines and brandy across South Australia, including single vineyard and regional McLaren Vale red and white wines, South Australian organic red and white wines, and XO and St Agnes brandy.

 With a long and successful history of exporting premium organic wine around the world, the company is now focusing on North Asia markets, exporting bottled and bulk red and white wine into China and Japan.

-The China-Australia Free Trade Agreement (ChAFTA) and the Japan-Australia Economic Partnership Agreement (JAEPA) have reduced tariffs on Angove Family Winemakers’ products, making it easier for the company to export globally and increasing sales and business growth.
+The China-Australia Free Trade Agreement (ChAFTA) and the Japan-Australia Economic Partnership Agreement (JAEPA) have reduced tariffs on Angove Family Winemakers’ products sold in China and Japan, making it easier for the company to export globally and resulting in business growth.

 Jonathan O’Neill, the Regional Export Manager at Angove Family Winemakers, says the free trade agreements (FTAs) have resulted in more sales opportunities for the company.

 ‘The introduction of the China and Japan free trade agreements has given us a lot more exposure in these markets and has created a great deal more enquiries,’ he says.

 ‘One of the greatest opportunities is being able to be competitive in these markets and having the opportunity to market our product.
 We work towards utilising the margin opportunities the free trade agreements create.”

 The FTAs have also changed the landscape of the wine industry across Asia, with Australia now seen as a key industry player and provider of quality products.